 Now, let’s see how the Amasty store locator functionality appears on the frontend.

 The Amasty Store Pickup with Locator adds a store pickup option to the list of available shipping methods.
 After selecting the most convenient shop, a customer can choose the date and time to get an order.
 The extension also adds address details and a short description of a store to the checkout page.
+Note that after choosing store pickup as a delivery option, a customer’s shipping address will be automatically replaced with the selected store address.

 By clicking “Read More” in the description, a user will be redirected to the store page.